 I am proud to say that I studied with renowned Astrologer Isabel M. Hickey in Boston, Mass., during the early 1970s.
 I was part of her "Friday night Fix" meditation group, at B.U.

-Eliza is starting high school in the fall of 2020.
+Eliza is a sophomore in high school.
 She loves birds, looking for birds, and most everything related to birds.
-She also plays the piano, is an active Girl Scout, practices karate, and enjoys reading.
+She also plays the piano, is an active Girl Scout, and loves gardening.
+She is very excited to be fully vaccinated and to be able to see her friends and family!

 Certified Integrative Nutrition Health Coach